aws/aws-cli/awscli/topics/config-vars.rst

 The valid values of the ``cli_binary_format`` configuration variable are:

 * base64 - Binary values are provided as Base64 encoded strings.
 The default.
-* legacy - Binary values are provided are treated literally.
+* raw-in-base64-out - Binary values are provided are treated literally.
   Consistent with AWS CLI V1.

 The default value is ``iso8601``.